wormtable/wormtable/README.txt

 Installing Berkeley DB
 ----------------------

-Wormtable requires Berkeley DB, which is available for all major platforms.
+Wormtable requires Berkeley DB (version 4.8 or later), which is available for all major platforms.
-Any recent version of Berkeley DB should work, but the various versions have not been tested extensively.
-Development and testing have been carried out primarily on the DB 4.x series.

 *****
 Linux